Building with Claude Episode 5

 NocoDB (CRM)

-8 tables: companies, contacts, pipeline, interactions, scoring
+8 tables: companies, contacts, pipeline, interactions, scoring, ops_policy, agent_memory, opportunities

 All data lives here.
 Both engines read and write to the same database.

-Orchestrated by n8n (10 workflows) on a single server. $4.35/month.
+Orchestrated by n8n (12 workflows) on a single server. $4.35/month.

 No Salesforce.
 No HubSpot.
 No $200/month CRM subscription.